 But that doesn’t necessarily mean a VPN is better.
 You see, BitTorrent traffic is identified based on the IP address that appears in your torrent swarm, not by directly monitoring your data stream (which only your ISP can do).

 A VPN is certainly more secure, which is why most of the Socks5 proxies we feature in this article actually include Proxy + VPN service in the same subscription at no additional charge.

 This gives you the option to use either (or both) to match your security needs.
-Many people opt to run a VPN 100% of the time for day-to-day security, and also configure a proxy specifically for their torrents.
+Many people opt to run a VPN 100% of the time for day-to-day security, and also configure a proxy just for their torrent software.

-Each VPN/Proxy service has unique method of assigning usernames/passwords for their proxy service.
-They also each have a unique proxy address and the port # that the proxy operates on may vary from service to service.
+Each of these companies has a unique method of assigning usernames/passwords for their proxy service.
+Each service also uses a unique proxy address and port number.

 Use the tabs below to select your proxy provider.
 We have instructions to find all the information you will need to configure your preferred torrent client: